Earlier Cook County property tax bills could catch some short of cash

 That’s the fear of some township assessors, on news that Cook County expects to mail 2011 tax bills around July 1.

-“I’m concerned that many homeowners who have their mortgage companies pay their real estate taxes may not have enough in escrow to pay their second installment bill,” said Patricia Damisch, Northfield Township Assessor.
-She noted that Cook County’s late schedule has been so routine that financial institutions have set up mortgage escrow accounts accordingly.
+“I’m concerned that many homeowners who have their mortgage companies pay their real estate taxes may not have enough in escrow to pay their second installment bill,” said Patricia Damisch, Northfield Township Assessor, who issued a news release to alert homeowners of the need to prepare.
+Damisch noted that Cook County’s late schedule has been so routine that financial institutions have set up mortgage escrow accounts accordingly.

 “Owners need to make sure they have the funds available to pay their real estate taxes on time,” she said.